 International forms of contract, such as FIDIC, are rarely used in Sweden.

-For public procurement, the standard agreement pursuant to the Rule of the Office of Prime Minister on Procurement B.E.
-2535(1992) generally applies to any construction contract made with governmental bodies.
+For public procurement, the standard agreement pursuant to the Regulation of the Ministry of Finance On Public Procurement and Supplies Administration Act, B.E.
+2560 (2017) generally applies to any construction contract made with governmental bodies.
 In the scheme of public procurement, the contractor would usually not be allowed to change or adjust the significant terms and conditions of the standard agreement.
 In cases where the changes in material terms and conditions under the standard agreement are necessary, an approval from the Office of the Attorney General is required.

 With respect to a private scheme, although standard agreements have been produced by various organizations, parties may enter into construction contracts pursuant to standard agreements or otherwise.
 The parties’ intentions govern the duties and liabilities between the contracting parties which are subsequently reflected in the terms and conditions of the construction contract.